AlubJ/BactaTank-Classic/docs/overview/uv-viewer.md

 BactaTank Classic now offers a UV viewer.
 It lets you view a models UVs.
 This is extremely helpful for aligning textures when making a custom character.

 ## Panning and Zooming
-To pan the UV viewer around, use `Right Mouse`, and to soom in and out, use `Middle Mouse Scroll`.
+To pan the UV viewer around, use `Right Mouse`, and to zoom in and out, use `Middle Mouse Scroll`.
 You can also use `Middle Mouse` to control the zooming.

 ## General Options
 - ![Reload Button](https://i.imgur.com/pIoKp7B.png) - This will reset the pan and zoom, incase you lose the UVs.